Best Whole House Water Filter Melbourne 2026: What to Look For

 Cost impact

-Lower initial cost, but may need housing replacement within 7–10 years
+Lower upfront, but may need replacing within 7–10 years

 Number of Filtration Stages

-More stages aren’t automatically better, but for Melbourne’s water conditions, a 3-stage system is the practical sweet spot.
-Here’s why each stage matters:
+More stages aren’t automatically better, but for Melbourne’s water, a 3-stage system is the practical sweet spot.

 System Type